 Ovary Sparing Spays & Vasectomies - NOT Your Regular Spay/Neuter!

 For many years I have know that a puppy's sex hormones are important for proper growth.
-The struggle came with wanting puppy purchasers to wait to spay/neuter until puppy was fully grown (about 12 to 18 months), conflicting with what most of their vets recommend of spay/neutering at 6-8 months in order to prevent accidental litters.
-I tried for years to balance both by not enforcing a minimum age to spay/neuter in my purchase contract like many breeders do, and at the same time recommending waiting until puppy was at least a year old.
+The struggle came with wanting puppy purchasers to wait to spay/neuter until puppy was fully grown conflicting with what most of their vets recommend of spay/neutering at 6-8 months in order to prevent accidental litters.
+I tried for years to balance both by not enforcing a minimum age to spay/neuter in my purchase contract like many breeders do, and at the same time recommending waiting until puppy was older.
 The results continually disappointed me as most our pups ended up spay/neutered too young, which I knew was detrimental to their health.
-So I started to rethink my contract and to searching for an alternative if there was one to be found.
+So I started to rethink my contract and to search for an alternative if there was one to be found.
 In my research I found out two things:

 - That those sex hormones were SO MUCH MORE IMPORTANT than I originally realized - with very significant increases in occurrence for labrador retrievers of ACL tears, bone cancers, and joint issues when removed early - along with many other effects on health.
-Please see this veterinarian written paper for a great break down as well as this vet's video testimony regarding the negative effects of spay/neuter.
+Please see this easy to read vet article and this veterinarian written paper for a great break down as well as this vet's testimony (video and written) regarding the negative effects of spay/neuter.

 - I found exactly what I had been searching for!
 There was indeed a sterilization procedure (satisfying the vets pet overpopulation concerns) that would leave sex hormones intact (satisfying my want for doing what was best for the health of the puppies we produce) -ovary sparing spays (oss) and vasectomies!
 Please see this page for a simple to read explanation of oss.